 Next morning at 11 AM, Captain Malik showed up at my office.
 I asked him “What is the pressing issue?“.
-“Sir, everyday there is a fight between my wife and me.
-It is becoming too much for me to handle” he said.
+Taking a long deep breath, he answered “Sir, everyday there is a fight between my wife and me.
+It is becoming too much for me to handle.”

 “How many times do you fight?”
 I questioned.
 “Once a day” was his prompt reply.

 “Oh! that is not an issue at all.
 When we got married, we fought twice on a working day and four times on a holiday.
 Young man, you are doing pretty well.
 Remember, your wife is an individual, she comes from a different family and background.
 It is natural to have differences of opinion and at this age and it got to end up in a fight.
 If you do not fight, then there is a problem – either of you are faking it.
 Now get off from my office and attend to your work” I said to him, feeling relieved.